 6. Do you have catalogs on-site to look at?

 Yes.
-We have a computer and catalogs customers may look through with the assistance of our staff.
-Contact us to review the catalogs in Forrestal room BH-071.
+We have a computer to view the electronic images with the assistance of our staff.
+Contact us at (202) 586-9796 to review the catalogs in our Washington, DC offices, Forrestal Building room BH-071.

 7. What kind of images do you have from Headquarters events?